 Car sick,

-When I tell you that the three verses of the song were every bit as poignant as the chorus, you’ll recognise that we had a surefire hit on our hands.
+When I tell you that the three verses of the song were every bit as poignant as that chorus, you’ll recognise that we had a sure fire hit on our hands.

-Alas the lack of musical talent did get in the way and while the dream of being a rock star lasted for most of the latter end of my secondary education, it did die shortly afterwards.
 However, I could never bring myself to part with the guitar.
-I did sell my amplifier in my early twenties, for what was, in the end, an evening’s beer money (which is a bit ‘rock and roll’ if you think about it…)
+I did sell my amplifier in my early twenties for what was, in the end, a single evening’s beer money—which is actually a bit “rock and roll” if you think about it.

-My guitar now mostly leans against a bookcase in the spare room, unused and gathering dust.
-Occasionally though, I do feel moved to pick it up and strum the chords to Green Day’s Basket Case, which is the only song I can remember how to play.
+My guitar now mostly leans against a bookcase in the spare room, entirely unused and gathering dust.
+Occasionally, though, I do feel moved to pick it up and strum the chords to Green Day’s Basket Case, which is the only song I can physically remember how to play.

 Such a moment happened this week.

-When my beloved discovered me strumming away on an unplugged, five-string, tuneless, electric guitar, she shot me a look of affectionate pity.
+When my beloved discovered me standing there, passionately strumming away on an unplugged, five-string, completely tuneless electric guitar, she stopped and shot me a look of deep, affectionate pity.

 “You’re very cute,” she told me, “but you are an idiot…”